wedgeio/wedgeio.github.io/index.md

 What Is Wedge
 =============

 Wedge was built from a desire to create an easy interface for interacting with users.
 With Wedge you have a lightweight set of tools to organize and present information, provide maximum code reusability, and interact between client and server actions seamlessly.
 Wedge is not a framework in itself.
 Rather it can be plugged in to the framework of your choice to help with rendering contact and accepting user feedback.
-Wedge also seeks to blur the lines between client and server side coding.
-With Wedge, you can build methods in plain Ruby which will execute server or client side.
+Wedge also consolidates client and server side coding into easy to maintain Ruby code.
+You can build methods in plain Ruby which will execute server or client side.

 Integration
 ===========